Finland: Geography

-The retreating glaciers have left the land with morainic deposits in formations of eskers.
+The retreating glaciers have left the land with terminal moraine deposits.
 These are ridges of stratified gravel and sand, running northwest to southeast, where the ancient edge of the glacier once lay.
 Among the biggest of these are the three Salpausselkä ridges that run across southern Finland.
+Eskers are also found.

 Having been compressed under the enormous weight of the glaciers, terrain in Finland is rising due to the post-glacial rebound.
 The effect is strongest around the Gulf of Bothnia, where land steadily rises about 1 cm a year.
 As a result, the old sea bottom turns little by little into dry land: the surface area of the country is expanding by about 7 km2 annually.
 Relatively speaking, Finland is rising from the sea.

 The landscape is covered mostly by coniferous taiga forests and fens, with little cultivated land.
 Of the total area, 10% is lakes, rivers, and ponds, and 78% is forest.
 The forest consists of pine, spruce, birch, and other species.
 Finland is the largest producer of wood in Europe and among the largest in the world.
 The most common type of rock is granite.
 It is a ubiquitous part of the scenery, visible wherever there is no soil cover.
 Moraine or till is the most common type of soil, covered by a thin layer of humus of biological origin.
 Podzol profile development is seen in most forest soils except where drainage is poor.
 Gleysols and peat bogs occupy poorly drained areas.